forgiveness

 This photo was taken on a sunny day in 2018 at the Coliseum in Rome.
-Charlene had gone off to find a bathroom and while I waited, sitting with my back against a stone wall, I looked out at this giant cross.
-A man crossed in front of me and, after admiring it for a… Continue reading easter sunday
+Charlene had gone off to find a bathroom and while I waited, sitting with my back against a stone wall, I looked out at this… Continue reading

 on longing

 A couple of weeks ago, Richard Gere spent a day just up the street from my City Hall office filming scenes for his new movie called ‘Longing.”
-It’s an English remake of a critically-acclaimed Israeli film that premiered at the Venice Film Festival in 2017.
-In it, Gere plays an aging bachelor who discovers that… Continue reading on longing
+It’s an English remake of a critically-acclaimed Israeli film that premiered at the… Continue reading

 the only one